top of page

 Retirement gives me the opportunity to use my time and energy for the current project, the Isidore Newman class of 1967.
 I can explore and hope to understand the creative outpourings of the '67 class.
 I can also return to that 17-year-old who wanted to be a dance major, although I may never again have the exhilaration of soaring through the air on the flying rings in the Newman gymnastics program.
 Today I still experience great joy in movement but I stay a little closer to the ground as a certified yoga instructor (www.TriYoga.com) and an Ageless Grace Educator (agelessgrace.com).

-A section of the website focuses on coping with cancer.
-It is based on the help I received from the Jewish Healing Center of San Francisco 27 years ago after being diagnosed with a rare cell-type of aggressive non-Hodgkin’s lymphoma.
-I was asked to write a booklet called “Living with Cancer, One Day at a Time” for the LifeLights series published by Jewish Lights Publishing.
-My story of working with healing Rabbi, Nancy Flam, was featured in articles in the Washington Post, the LA Times, and Woman's Day.
+Over 30 years ago I was diagnosed with a rare cell-type of aggressive non-Hodgkin’s lymphoma.
+I received psychological and spiritual support from Rabbi Nancy Flam of the Jewish Healing Center of San Francisco, and she invited me to write a booklet called “Living with Cancer, One Day at a Time” for the LifeLights series published by Jewish Lights Publishing.
+The LifeLights series is still available from Turner Publishing.
+My story of working with Rabbi Flam was featured in articles in the Washington Post, the LA Times, and Woman's Day.

 *This website was created with the help of our very able computer consultant, Mr. Dan Able.
-He's been helping us with various projects and computer crises for ten years, and we are very grateful.
+He's been helping us with various projects and computer crises for over ten years, and we are very grateful.